awsdocs/aws-cloudtrail-user-guide/doc_source/create-kms-key-policy-for-cloudtrail.md

 This policy statement illustrates how to allow an IAM user or role in another account to use your key to read encrypted logs from an S3 bucket in the other account\.

 **Scenario**
-+ Your CMK is in account 111111111111\.
++ Your KMS key is in account *111111111111*\.
-+ The IAM user Alice and S3 bucket are in account 222222222222\.
++ The IAM user Alice and S3 bucket are in account *222222222222*\.

-In this case, you give CloudTrail permission to decrypt logs under account 222222222222, and you give Alice's IAM user policy permission to use your key `KeyA`, which is in account 111111111111\.
+In this case, you give CloudTrail permission to decrypt logs under account *222222222222*, and you give Alice's IAM user policy permission to use your key *KeyA*, which is in account *111111111111*\.

-CMK policy statement:
+KMS key policy statement:

 ```
 {